On the Windows host, start the daemon listening.

 While running, the wire only returns event messages until the next pause.
 Sending an inspection method while running gets you either error: target_running or — depending on the method — silence until the next event.

-The fastest way to know whether something is happening: send {"method":"hello"} between every workflow step.
-It's a no-op that confirms the daemon is alive AND tells you the current pause state from the response shape.
+The fastest way to confirm liveness without consuming an event: send {"method":"hello"}.
+It's a no-op that confirms the daemon is alive and reports current pause state.

 The full reference is in docs/protocol.md; this is the agent-relevant slice.